EkaterinaNattrass/Oliasoft_technical_task/README.md

  reference [Storybook](https://oliasoft-open-source.gitlab.io/react-ui-library/))
 - use CSS modules for styling

+## Use of AI tools

+  While we use AI as an efficiency tool in our organization, we want you to solve this without using any AI influence as we want to see how **you** are thinking and working.
+  Therefore, **any** agent mode solved code will not be considered (neither will your application)

 ## Submission

 Submit your completed challenge by zipping it and emailing it to us (including the full git repo with history).